GPHM: Gaussian Parametric Head Model for Monocular Head Avatar Reconstruction: Experiments

 \textbf{Ablation on Initialization.} To evaluate the effectiveness of our initialization strategy with guiding geometry model outlined in Section~\ref{sec:method}, we compare it against a FLAME-based initialization strategy.
 To use FLAME model for the initialization, we first fit a FLAME model to overall mean 3D landmarks which are estimated during data preprocessing.
 Then, we sample 100,000 points near the surface of the FLAME mesh as an initialization of the mean Gaussian positions $\boldsymbol{X_{0}}$.
 For the per-vertex features bound to each point $\boldsymbol{\Gamma}$, we just set them to zero.
 And for all the networks $\{\boldsymbol{f_{inj}}(\cdot), \boldsymbol{f_{id}}(\cdot), \boldsymbol{f_{exp}}(\cdot), \boldsymbol{f_{col}}(\cdot), \boldsymbol{\Psi}(\cdot)\}$ and $\boldsymbol{f_{att}}(\cdot)$ are randomly initialized as there is no available prior.
 The initialization process for the Gaussian attributes $\{\boldsymbol{S_{0}}, \boldsymbol{Q_{0}}, \boldsymbol{A_{0}}\}$ remains the same as in our strategy.

-We show the visualization results in Figure~\ref{fig:ablation_initializaiton}, with the Gaussian model rendering image on the left and the Gaussian positions displayed as point clouds on the right.
+We show the visualization results in Fig.~\ref{fig:ablation_initializaiton}, with the Gaussian model rendering image on the left and the Gaussian positions displayed as point clouds on the right.
 Our initialization strategy using the guiding geometry model can ensure that all the Gaussian points fall evenly on the actual surface of the model, thereby ensuring reconstruction quality.
 When using the FLAME model for the initialization, a large number of points wander inside or outside the actual surface of the model, causing noise or redundancy and leading the model to lose some high-frequency information and making it difficult to fully converge.
 We also perform a quantitative evaluation of different initialization strategies on the rendered images, as shown in Table~\ref{tab:ablation}, which shows that our method leads to better rendering results.

-\textbf{Ablation on Representation and Super Resolution.} We conduct the ablation study for the guiding mesh model, the Gaussian model and the super-resolution network (abbreviated as SR) as shown in the Fig.~\ref{fig:add_ablation}.
+\textbf{Ablation on Representation and Super Resolution.} We conduct the ablation study for the guiding mesh model, the Gaussian model, and the super-resolution network (abbreviated as SR) as shown in Fig.~\ref{fig:add_ablation}.
 The corresponding PSNR metrics are: Mesh (15.7), Mesh+SR (17.3), Gaussian (27.0), Gaussian+SR (29.3).
-Compared to mesh, utilizing 3D Gaussian as the representation brings significant improvements (+12), while the super resolution module adds some details, generating more realistic results.
+Compared to mesh, utilizing 3D Gaussian as the representation brings significant improvements (+12), while the super-resolution module adds some details, generating more realistic results.